-Date Action By or With Whom Taken M § ED Interval 1 Thu Apr 6 5 p.m.
+Date Action By or With Whom Taken M § ED Interval 1 Wed Mar 20 LAST DAY to mail ballots to FPCA voters and other voters who are eligible for early voting because they are voting from outside the U.S. Note: If it is not possible to mail these ballots by this deadline, the City Secretary must notify the SOS within 24 hours.
+SOS does not apply EC §1.006 to this deadline.
+Respond to FCPA applications received after this date within 7 days (the same as non-FCPA applications).
+Rosters must be posted to website by 11 a.m. on the following day (SOS Forms 5-7 & 6-55).
+City Secretary 9.49(b) 9.82 45th Thu Apr 4 5 p.m.
 LAST DAY for filing first report of campaign contributions and expenditures by opposed candidates and specific-purpose committees.
 Note: City Secretary's office should stay open until 5 p.m.
 The deadline is extended to midnight for electronic filing.
 See endnote 5 for current threshold dollar amounts.
-City Secretary 3.13(b) 30th Apr 6 LAST DAY for submitting voter registration application in time to vote at the election or for requesting transfer of registration in time to vote in new precinct not in the same county and territory.
-Registrar 4.07(f) 4.07(g) 30th Apr 6- Wed Apr 26 Period for publishing notice of election.
+City Secretary 3.13(b) 30th Apr 4 LAST DAY for submitting voter registration application in time to vote at the election or for requesting transfer of registration in time to vote in new precinct not in the same county and territory.
+Registrar 4.07(f) 4.07(g) 30th Apr 4 to Wed Apr 24 Period for publishing notice of election (SOS Form 1-14).
 Note: Must be published once; perhaps more for a special election on a measure.
 Home-rule cities see endnote 3.
-Mayor 6.52(a) 30th thru 10th Apr 6 Minimum 10th day to begin posting continuous notice if SVC meets on first available date, Apr 16.
-Note: The city council makes the appointments not later than 5 days after the City Secretary calls for appointment (SOS Forms 5-52 & 5-53).
-Post notice of appointment (SOS Form 5-55) City Secretary City Council 6.70(a) 7.33 7.34 30th Apr 6 Recommended last day to notify presiding judges of duty to hold election (SOS Forms 1-40 to 4-12).
-Mayor 7.42(a)(2) 30th Apr 6 Recommended last day to request voter registrar to prepare lists of registered voters and furnish statement of residence forms to be used in conducting the election.
-City Secretary 4.34(a) 30th Apr 6 Recommended day to begin posting the notice of voting order priority for voters with mobility issues on the city's website (SOS Form 7-33).
+Mayor 6.52(a) 30th through 10th Apr 4 Minimum 10th day to begin posting continuous notice if SVC meets on first available date (ED - 20 days).
+Note: The city council appoints (SOS Form 10-13) not later than 5 days after the City Secretary calls for appointment (SOS Forms 10-12).
+Post notice of appointment (SOS Form 10-14), notice of delivery (SOS Form 10-15), and notice of meeting (SOS Form 10-16).
+City Secretary City Council 6.70(a) 7.33 7.34 30th Apr 4 Recommended last day to request voter registrar to prepare lists of registered voters and furnish statement of residence forms to be used in conducting the election.
+City Secretary 4.34(a) 30th Apr 4 Recommended day to begin posting the notice of voting order priority for voters with mobility issues on the city's website (SOS Form 7-38).
 City Secretary 10.23(d) 30th